encode/django-rest-framework/docs/api-guide/relations.md

         ]
     }

-By default this field take queryset from passed `serializer`.
+By default this field take queryset from passed `serializer_class`.

 **Arguments**:

 * `queryset` - The queryset used for model instance lookups when validating the field input.
 Relationships must either set a queryset explicitly, or set `read_only=True`.
 * `many` - If applied to a to-many relationship, you should set this argument to `True`.
 * `allow_null` - If set to `True`, the field will accept values of `None` or the empty string for nullable relationships.
 Defaults to `False`.
-* `serializer` - Required field, serializer to represent the target of the relationship
+* `serializer_class` - serializer class to represent the target of the relationship, required field
 * `serializer_params` - Parameters, passed to serializer